-An open lung biopsy is done in a hospital operating room under general anesthesia, which means you are asleep and pain-free.
-A tube will be placed through your mouth and into the airway that leads to the lungs.
+An open lung biopsy is done in the hospital using general anesthesia, which means you are asleep and pain-free.
+A tube will be placed through your mouth down your throat to help you breathe.

 The open lung biopsy is done to evaluate lung problems seen on